Tons=$ € £

 So we can now see that you could build the Adventure 40 at a lot of different lengths and still spend the same amount.

 So why 40 feet?
 Well, first off, she may get a bit longer, or a bit shorter, as the designer optimizes the hull form.
 Displacement may go up a bit too, as we make sure that she is sea kindly.
-But a few initial sketches have confirmed that she will be between 39 and 41 feet overall, 18,000 to 20,000 lbs displacement, and comparatively narrow, but not excessively so.
+But a few initial sketches have confirmed that she will be between 39 and 41 feet overall, and comparatively narrow, but not excessively so.
 This combination will yield the best combination of speed and sea-kindliness.

 Adventure 40 Price

-To see what this means in the real world of hard cold cash let’s compare the Adventure 40 to the Beneteau Oceanis 45, a 23,000 lb boat that sells for about US$225,000.
+To see what this means in the real world of hard cold cash let’s compare the Adventure 40 to the Beneteau Oceanis 45, a 23,000 lb boat that sold for about US$225,000 in 2012.
 The Adventure 40 will be:

 - Substantially smaller.